 Admission to the exam corresponding to a course can be subject to meeting the requirements of the corresponding exercise class.
 The assessment of lectures is made by an oral exam, whose type and duration are regulated in an appendix to this curriculum.
-Exams normally take place during the official exam periods (sessions) scheduled by the Faculty of Science.
-Students register in GestEns within the time stipulated for each exam according to the on-line procedure.
+Exams normally take place during the official exam periods (sessions) scheduled by the Faculty.
+Students register in the students' portal MyUniFR (https://my.unifr.ch) within the time stipulated for each exam according to the on-line procedure.
 When the semester during which the student has taken a UE on which he/she wants to be examined does not appear in the list of examinable UE, he/she should notify the Department of Mathematics to have it added.
 The grades range from 6 (highest) to 1 (lowest).
 An exam with a grade below 4 can be repeated once at the earliest during the next exam session.

-The validation package MSc1 comprises multiple, separately assessed UE.
+The first validation package comprises multiple, separately assessed UE.